 Nonprofit Professionals Alumni Club Scholarship

-The Nonprofit Professional chapter of the CSUF Alumni Association provides a scholarship to one deserving Cal State Fullerton student each year to help support their educational goals and career aspirations in the nonprofit sector.
-One of the objectives of the NP chapter is to foster strong links between present and former students and to create opportunities for current students.
+The Nonprofit Professional club of the CSUF Alumni Association provides a scholarship to one deserving Cal State Fullerton student each year to help support their educational goals and career aspirations in the nonprofit sector.
+One of the objectives of the NP club is to foster strong links between present and former students and to create opportunities for current students.
 The Nonprofit Professionals scholarship is one way Cal State Fullerton alumni, who are now nonprofit professionals, can continue to make an impact on present and future Titans.

 Past Scholarship Recipients